digitalbazaar/bedrock-web-stats/docs/ChartController.md

 <a name="Prefix"></a>

 ## Prefix : <code>function</code>
-Receives all the data from each update and get it ready for the other functions such as x, y, last, and max.
+Receives all the data from each update and prepares it for the other functions such as x, y, last, and max.

 **Kind**: global typedef